feathr-ai/feathr/README.md

 ## ☁️ Running Feathr on Cloud

-- Please read the [Quick Start Guide for Feathr on Databricks](./docs/quickstart.md) to run Feathr with Databricks
+- Please read the [Quick Start Guide for Feathr on Databricks](./docs/quickstart_databricks.md) to run Feathr with Databricks.
-- Please read the [Quick Start Guide for Feathr on Azure Synapse](./docs/quickstart.md) to run Feathr with Azure Synapse
+- Please read the [Quick Start Guide for Feathr on Azure Synapse](./docs/quickstart.md) to run Feathr with Azure Synapse.

 ## 🔡 Feathr Examples